There is an annoying glitch with Steam that can cause it to have a black screen, mainly with the library tab.

 Go to your Graphics Card website and download and installed the latest Drivers for your card.

-For example, if you have an Nvidia card, go to the Nvidia website search and find the Drivers and installed it.
+For example, if you have an Nvidia card, go to the Nvidia website search and find the Driver and install it.

 This also helps if Windows loaded the wrong Driver or it became corrupted, causing it to not work correctly.